pombase/website/src/docs/documentation/gocams.md

 The maps are fully interactive:

   - Click on a box to open the corresponding GO-CAM
-  - Click on a relationship arrow to explore connections between models
+  - Click on a relationship arrow to explore connections between pathways
   - Zoom, drag, and rearrange nodes to explore the layout

 </div>